Pelado-Mat/HotPlateController/README.md

   - [Button Arduino Library](https://github.com/e-tinkers/button)
   - [MAX31855 Arduino Library](https://github.com/e-tinkers/MAX31855)

-If you are using Arduino IDE, you will have to download and install the libraries via Library Manager or using git clone, or directly download from the respective github repository.

 ## Schematic
 The interconnection of various parts is outlined in [schematic](https://github.com/e-tinkers/TinyReflowControllerV3/blob/master/resources/TinyReflowControllerV3.pdf).
 The Solid State Relay and Thermocouple are re-used with the parts that came with the UYue Preheater.